binaryphile/docker-redmine/README.md

 Ruby 2.0.0-p247 and all dependencies are included in the container, so running it doesn't require any bundling or software installation.

-The container is configured to put logs and files uploaded to Redmine on your local filesystem via mounting the current directory in the container.
+The container is configured to put logs and Redmine file attachments on your local filesystem via mounting the current directory in the container.

-Any modifications to Redmine require rebuilding the container, which the scripts given here help simplify.
+Any modifications to Redmine, including adding plugins, require rebuilding the container, which the scripts given here help simplify.

 ## Basic Usage (Development Mode)